pedrommcarrasco/Hover/README.md

 # 🙌 Contributing
 Feel free to contribute to this project by [reporting bugs](https://github.com/pedrommcarrasco/Hover/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) or open [pull requests](https://github.com/pedrommcarrasco/Hover/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc).

 Hover was created for personal use but dynamic enough to be an open-source framework.
-As such, while functional, it may lack some additioal customization.
+As such, while functional, it may lack some additional customization.
 If there's something missing that you need, feel free to ask me here or on [Twitter](https://twitter.com/pedrommcarrasco).

 # ⛔ License
 Constrictor's available under the MIT license.
 See the [LICENSE](https://github.com/pedrommcarrasco/Hover/blob/master/LICENSE) file for more information.